itusajja/icongallery/README.md

 Use [retina.js](https://github.com/imulus/retinajs) to get hiDPI versions of each thumbnail.
 I modified the `RetinaImagePath()` function so it checks for images defined in the `data-at2x` attributes (because they may not exist).
 Additionally, I changed the selector from `getElementsByTagName('img')` to `querySelectorAll('img.icon')` so it only looks for higher resolution versions of the icons.

+### Feeds

+RSS feeds are published through feedburner.
+The old addressses, however, were transfered.
+They use to live at `/feed/` (which mean, I assume, a `/feed/index.xml` file at that address).
+Now, however, the feed lives at `/feed.xml`.
+This means we need redirects for the old feed.

+Because S3 serves `index.html` files only, we will leave a blank file at `/feed/index.html` which has a [301 redirect](http://aws.amazon.com/blogs/aws/amazon-s3-support-for-website-redirects/) through the AWS console to `/feed.xml`.
+This means anyone who hits `/feed/` in the browser will go to the new feed.
+Additionally, anyone who hits `/feed/index.xml`, we have an [RSS XML redirect](http://www.rssboard.org/redirect-rss-feed) which sends them to `/feed.xml`.

 ## To-Do

 1. Ads